consciousness

 Shamatha is aimed at cultivating mental stability.
 A sense of inner peace is the natural effect of this kind of meditation.

-How do i do that, if my mind is like a monkey-on-the-loose?
+How do i do that, if my mind is

 How to “do” Shamata Meditation